 Working Holiday permit holders

-Things get a bit more complicated for Working Holiday permit holders because most of them travel to Canada without a job offer.
-Therefore, exemption C41 doesn’t apply—the spouse or common-law partner of a Working Holiday permit holder is only eligible to apply for an open work permit when the Working Holiday permit holder secures a NOC TEER 0, 1, 2 or 3 job.
-Note: in 2023 and 2024, jobs in categories 4 and 5 are eligible too.
+Things get a bit more complicated for Working Holiday permit holders because most open permit holders travel to Canada without a job offer.
+The spouse or common-law partner of a Working Holiday permit holder is only eligible to apply for a SOWP when the Working Holiday permit holder secures an eligible job.

-So basically, there are two options for your spouse or common-law partner:
+For Working Holiday permit holders, there are two options for your spouse or common-law partner:

-- Entering Canada as a visitor (check if you need a visa!), wait for the Working Holiday permit holder to meet all the above requirements and apply for an open work permit from inside Canada.
-Note that you cannot work in Canada with a visitor status.
+• Enter Canada as a visitor, wait for you to meet all the above requirements, then apply for a SOWP from inside Canada (online applications only, as flagpoling as been removed as an option).
+Note that your partner cannot work in Canada with a visitor status.

-- Staying “home,” waiting for your spouse or common-law partner to find a job that will make them eligible for an open work permit and then apply for an open work permit from outside Canada.
-However, common-law partners should know that if they live apart for more than 90 days, Canada may no longer consider them common-law partners!
+• Stay “home,” wait for you to find a job that will make them eligible for a SOWP, then apply for a SOWP from outside Canada.
+Common-law partners should know that if they live apart for more than 90 days, Canada may no longer consider them common-law partners!

-Who can benefit from a spouse or common-law partner open work permit?
+Who can benefit from a SOWP?

-Exemption C41 is great when a spouse or common-law partner:
+A SOWP is great when a spouse or common-law partner:

-- applied for an IEC permit but didn’t receive an invitation to apply
+• applied for an IEC permit but didn’t receive an invitation to apply.

-How can I apply for a spouse or common-law partner open work permit?
+How can I apply for a SOWP?

 Even if you meet all the requirements, you won’t automatically get an open work permit at the border.
-You must gather several supporting documents and fill out an application.
+You must gather several supporting documents and fill out an online application.

 What documents do I need?

 Proof of relationship: If you’re married, you need to provide a photocopy of the marriage certificate or marriage licence (in English or French, or a certified translation if in another language).
 If you’re in a common-law relationship, you must fill out the Statutory Declaration of Common-Law Union (IMM 5409) and send proof listed on the form to support your relationship.
-Acceptable proof includes a joint lease or mortgage, joint bank account, etc. Note that both same and opposite-gender marriage or common-law partnership are recognised in Canada.
+Acceptable proof includes a joint lease or mortgage, joint bank account, etc. Note that both same and opposite-sex marriage or common-law partnership are recognised in Canada.

 When should I apply for an open work permit?

-If you can’t apply for an open work permit at the port of entry or if you’d rather not risk it, you can apply online.
-Simply create an account on the Government of Canada website and use the Come to Canada tool to check your eligibility.
 Answer “Yes” to the question “Will you be coming to Canada with a spouse or common-law partner who is, or will be, working in Canada as a foreign worker or who is, or will be, a full-time student at a university, community college, CEGEP or other authorised educational institution? (required),” and you should see the following message: “You may be eligible to come to Canada to work with an open work permit.”

-Click on “Continue” to get a personal checklist of all the documents you need to submit with your application after choosing “A work permit for a spouse or common-law partner of a skilled worker or international student” from the drop-down menu.
+Click on “Continue” to get a personal checklist of all the documents you need to submit with your application, after choosing “A work permit for a spouse or common-law partner of a skilled worker or international student” from the drop-down menu.

 The tool will walk you through the application (for free!) and all the forms will be available to download.